quentinsf/qhue/README.md

 If you can do so in a general way, without adding too many lines, that would be even better!
 Brevity, as Polonius said, is the soul of wit.

+Many thanks to Chris Macklin, Andrea Jemmett, Martin Paulus and Richard Morrison for their contributions!

 [Quentin Stafford-Fraser](http://quentinsf.com)